bitfinance-ecosystem/staking-dashboard/frontend/README.md

 You will probably also want a virtual Android device which you can create from inside the Android Studio.

-To run the Android version of Lunie in development:
+To run the Android version of BitFinance Staking in development:

 ```bash
 $ yarn build